-- District goal the request serves; - Measurable outcomes expected; - Cost for the previous three (3) years, where applicable; - Cost per student served, where applicable; - Explanation of expected benefits and why specific item or service is the best purchase; - Other options for addressing the need for the purchase; - Sustainability Plan; - Implementation Plan; - Adverse impact on students and/or the district if not approved at the level requested; and - Number and description of staff positions to be created, where applicable.
+- a.
+District goal the request serves; - b.
+Measurable outcomes expected; - c.
+Cost for the previous three (3) years, where applicable; - d.
+Cost per student served, where applicable; - e.
+Explanation of expected benefits and why specific item or service is the best purchase; - f.
+Other options for addressing the need for the purchase; - g.
+Sustainability Plan; - h.
+Implementation Plan;

-I. RESPONSIBILITY
+- i.
+Adverse impact on students and/or the district if not approved at the level requested; and - j.
+Number and description of staff positions to be created, where applicable.

-- I.1 The "users" of services are responsible for furnishing an objective evaluation of their needs and for identifying the specifications of the services to be delivered. - I.2 The Purchasing Department/Superintendent (or designee) is responsible for developing final specifications and obtaining all bids, request for proposals (RFP), and requests for qualifications (RFQ) for goods and services. - I.3 The Purchasing Department/Superintendent (or designee) is responsible for issuing purchase orders for all approved purchases requiring a purchase order under this policy and for ensuring appropriate board approval procedures are followed in accordance with this policy. - 1.4 The Superintendent's designee and General Counsel are responsible for ensuring that procedures for reviewing contracts are developed. - 1.5 The Superintendent's designee and/or General Counsel are responsible for drafting, reviewing and, when necessary, revising the terms and conditions of the purchase order and bidding standards.
-This shall occur annually, periodically, or upon request of the Board, Superintendent, or the General Counsel; or upon the recommendation of the Purchasing Department.
+V. RESPONSIBILITY

-- I.6 The Superintendent is responsible for making recommendations to the Board to approve the purchase of goods and the acquisition of all services meeting the requirements for Board approval. - I.7 The Superintendent is responsible for ensuring that this policy is adhered to.
+- A. The "users" of services are responsible for furnishing an objective evaluation of their needs and for identifying the specifications of the services to be delivered. - B. The Purchasing Department/Superintendent (or designee) is responsible for developing final specifications and obtaining all bids, request for proposals (RFP), and requests for qualifications (RFQ) for goods and services. - C. The Purchasing Department/Superintendent (or designee) is responsible for issuing purchase orders for all approved purchases requiring a purchase order under this policy and for ensuring appropriate board approval procedures are followed in accordance with this policy. - D. The Superintendent's designee and General Counsel are responsible for ensuring that procedures for reviewing contracts are developed. - E. The Superintendent's designee and/or General Counsel are responsible for drafting, reviewing and, when necessary, revising the terms and conditions of the purchase order and bidding standards.
+This shall occur annually, periodically, or upon request of the Board, Superintendent, or the General Counsel; or upon the recommendation of the Purchasing Department. - F. The Superintendent is responsible for making recommendations to the Board to approve the purchase of goods and the acquisition of all services meeting the requirements for Board approval. - G. The Superintendent is responsible for ensuring that this policy is adhered to.